-Whether the imminent changes include merging another organization’s brands into your own portfolio, launching new product ranges, or entering new geographic markets — all of these will be facilitated by a strategic marketing and brand development programme.
+Whether the imminent changes include merging another organization’s brands into your own portfolio, launching new product ranges, or entering new geographic markets — all of these will be facilitated by a strategic marketing and brand development program.

 The other reason for waiting is cost.
-Granted, starting a strategic marketing and brand development programme may put a dent in your budget if you did not plan for it.
+Granted, starting a strategic marketing and brand development program may put a dent in your budget if you did not plan for it.
 But getting started may not be as expensive as you think.

-We have seen many mid-sized organizations start and benefit from these programmes by investing as little as 1% of their annual revenue.
+We have seen many mid-sized organizations start and benefit from these programs by investing as little as 1% of their annual revenue.
 That is not an inconsequential amount, but when you see the increases in revenue, profit, brand equity, and share value you may wonder what took you so long.